kghose/hpcontrol/README.md

 1. It involves opening up each head and attaching a home-made device.
 If ever a company had an excuse not to honor a warranty, it is this.
-1. There is a real possibility that a malfunction on the board could damage the head circuitry.
+1. There is a real possibility that a malfunction on my home-made board could damage the head circuitry. (e.g. [see this post][cuttlefish])
 1. It might confuse a tech coming to service or fix the head.
 1. It will likely confuse the rest of my family: they'll be trying to set the mini-split with the remote and Dad's secret circuit keeps changing things